-At the upcoming Baselworld 2011 trade show the Swiss watchmaker is going to present its new take on the concept of invisible luxury: the Hublot Big Bang Black Caviar (Ref.
-346.CX.1800.BR) automatic watch.
+At the upcoming Baselworld 2011 trade show Hublot, the Swiss watchmaker that is known for its radical approach to conspicuous consumption, is going to present a somewhat unexpected take on the concept of invisible luxury: the Hublot Big Bang Black Caviar (Ref.
+346.CX.1800.BR) automatic watch that has every square millimeter of its surface paved with glossy black ceramic blocks.

 With its case, crown and even the dial made entirely of ceramic, the new Hublot Big Bang Black Caviar seems to be the first watch ever to use the scratch-resistant and lightweight material to such an extent.